theodesp/things-I-learned-while-opensourcing/README.md

 [angular-es6-mobx-flux-example](https://github.com/theodesp/angular-es6-mobx-flux-example)
 ---
 * Angular 1.5+ versions introduced Lifecycle Hooks and Components [Link](https://toddmotto.com/angular-1-5-lifecycle-hooks). so its really easy to write clean angular code that resembles React Components.
 * ES6 in Angular 1 is not so bad.
-We can leveerage the power of Mobx to have a very scalable applications without having to learn another framework.
+We can leverage the power of Mobx to have a very scalable applications without having to learn another framework.

-### Contributing
+## Contributing
 If you like this project and you would like to share your valuable knowledge you can clone/for the project and Submit a PR.

-Licence
+## Licence

 MIT © Theo Despoudis